krummenCode/ElevenCo-Website/README.md

 ElevenCo-Website
 ===

+# Website can be viewed at [krummenCode/ElevenCo-Website](https://krummencode.github.io/ElevenCo-Website/)

-# Website can be downloaded to view on local machine: [krummenCode/ElevenCo-Website](https://github.com/krummenCode/ElevenCo-Website.git)
+# Website can be downloaded or cloned to local machine: [krummenCode/ElevenCo-Website](https://github.com/krummenCode/ElevenCo-Website.git)

 ## Author & Contributor List